Where to Stay in Siena: An Insider’s Guide to the top areas

 Historic Centre

-- Best places to stay in Siena for first-time visitors
+- Best places for first-time visitors

 - Pros: Iconic sights, vibrant atmosphere, numerous dining options, rich history, charming cobblestone streets